Australia, citing concerns over China, cracks down on foreign political influence

 The definitions of treason and espionage would also be broadened under the new laws to include possessing or receiving sensitive information, rather than just transmitting it.

-Australian concern about the scope of acquisitions and influence by Chinese interests has grown since 2015, when the government of the Northern Territory sold the port of Darwin, in the territory’s capital city, to a Chinese company despite U.S. objections.

-The Australian government has since been at pains to demonstrate limits to its ties to China, its biggest export partner, and has blocked sales of Australia’s biggest cattle station and biggest power grid to Chinese interests.
+Since the controversial sale of the port of Darwin to a Chinese company in 2015, the government has been at pains to demonstrate limits to its ties to China, its biggest export partner, blocking sales of Australia’s biggest cattle station and biggest power grid to Chinese interests.

 Reporting by Tom Westbrook; Editing by Paul Tait